autocrypt/autocrypt/doc/features.rst

 End-to-end encrypted e-mail has been around for decades, but has failed to see wide adoption outside of specialist communities, in large part because of difficulties user experience and certification models.
-To better understand how the fresh autocrypt effort is different from previous ones here are some of its features:
+To better understand how the fresh Autocrypt effort is different from previous ones here are some of its features:

 - **Protect first against passive data-collecting adversaries**,